Gus42/Conference-Organization-App/README.md

       Also, the implementation of the kind speaker offers more possibilities then mine.
 The function `getSessionsBySpeaker` filter by `speaker[]`
 - The function `getConferenceSessionsByType` filter by `typeOfSession[]`
+- All parameter are String property, except for duration and startTime that are time property and date that is a date property.
+In this way you can use inequality filter in theese property.

 ### The other 2 queries: